raseidi/llm-peft-ppm/README.md

 **LLM fine-tuning**

 In order to use LLMs, you need a [HuggingFace token](https://huggingface.co/docs/hub/en/security-tokens).
-A few options for how to use it:
+A few options on how to use it:

 * Create an `.env` file in the root of this repository and write your token like `HF_TOKEN=<YOUR_TOKEN>`
 * Export a local variable `export HF_TOKEN="<YOUR_TOKEN>"`